krishaamer/green-filter-research/research/literature/sustainability.md

 ### Traceability {#traceability}

-200 million pcs sold every yeear personalized ai, meta glasses understand your context. sense and reconstruct the world around you and to understand the context in which you’re using your device.sense and reconstruct the world around you and to understand the context in which you’re using your device.make suggestions and take action proactively to help you get things done — ideally, so seamlessly that you may not even notice.neuroscience co-adaptation of the interface. your future devices will learn and adapt to you as you use them.
+200 million PCs sold every year personalized AI, meta glasses understand your context. sense and reconstruct the world around you and to understand the context in which you’re using your device.sense and reconstruct the world around you and to understand the context in which you’re using your device.make suggestions and take action proactively to help you get things done — ideally, so seamlessly that you may not even notice.neuroscience co-adaptation of the interface. your future devices will learn and adapt to you as you use them.

 https://tech.fb.com/ar-vr/2022/10/meta-research-reality-labs-connect-2022/